mui/material-ui/docs/data/joy/components/list/list.md

 ### Semantic elements

-If you would like to control which HTML tag should be rendered in a one-off situation, you can use the `component` prop.
+Use the `component` prop to control which HTML tag is rendered.

 ```js
 <List component="ol">